Agno River

-The Agno River, or Pangasinan River, is a river in the island of Luzon, in the Philippines.
-Traversing the provinces of Benguet, Pangasinan, and Tarlac it is one of the largest river systems in the country, with a drainage area of 5952 km2.
+The Agno River, also known as the Pangasinan River, is a river on the island of Luzon in the Philippines.
+Traversing the provinces of Benguet, Pangasinan, and Tarlac, it is one of the largest river systems in the country, with a drainage area of 5952 km2.

 The river originates in the Cordillera Mountains and empties into the South China Sea via Lingayen Gulf.
 The river is 248 km long, making it the sixth longest river in the country.
-Roughly two million people live in the Agno River Valley, and it comprises one of Philippines' larger population clusters.
+Roughly two million people live in the Agno River Valley, making it one of Philippines' larger population clusters.

 The river is dammed by three hydroelectric power plants: the Ambuklao Dam in Bokod, the Binga Dam in Itogon, and the San Roque Dam in San Manuel.